arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 #### Root Cause

-Python's `yaml.safe_load` does not recognize CloudFormation-specific YAML tags such as `!Ref`, `!GetAtt`, `!Sub`, `!Join`, or `!If`.
-These are AWS proprietary tag extensions to the YAML specification.
-The Python `yaml` library's `SafeLoader` only handles standard YAML 1.1 tags and raises `ConstructorError` when it encounters any unrecognized tag, regardless of whether the CloudFormation document is structurally valid.
+Python's `yaml.safe_load` only handles the standard YAML 1.1 tag set.
+CloudFormation intrinsic function shorthand tags -- `!Ref`, `!GetAtt`, `!Sub`, `!Join`, `!Select`, `!If` -- are AWS proprietary YAML tag extensions and are not recognized by the Python parser.
+The `SafeLoader` raises `ConstructorError` on the first unrecognized tag it encounters regardless of whether the rest of the document is structurally valid.

-This is a false negative.
-The template itself is not broken -- the validation tool is wrong for this document type.
+This is a **false negative**.
+The template is not broken -- the wrong tool was used to validate it.

 #### Resolution

-Use `aws cloudformation validate-template` exclusively for CloudFormation YAML files.
-The AWS CLI ships with a custom YAML parser that understands all CloudFormation intrinsic function tags.
-Python YAML parsers are appropriate only for standard YAML documents that contain no AWS-specific tags.
+Use `aws cloudformation validate-template` for all CloudFormation YAML validation.
+The AWS CLI ships with a parser that natively understands all CloudFormation intrinsic tags.
+Python `yaml` parsers are only appropriate for standard YAML files that contain no AWS-specific tags.

 > **SCREENSHOT PLACEHOLDER**
-> `screenshot-03-error1-python-yaml-constructorerror.png`
+> `screenshot-05-error1-python-yaml-constructorerror.png`
-> *Terminal showing the full Python traceback ending with `yaml.constructor.ConstructorError: could not determine a constructor for the tag '!Ref'` at line 162, column 12*
+> *Terminal showing the full Python traceback with the final line `yaml.constructor.ConstructorError: could not determine a constructor for the tag '!Ref' in "/root/nautilus-priority-stack.yml", line 162, column 12`*

 ---

-### Step 4: Validate with AWS CLI -- Correct Approach
+### Step 6: Validate with AWS CLI -- First Validate

-Use the correct validation tool: `aws cloudformation validate-template`.
+Use the correct tool for CloudFormation YAML validation.

 ```bash
 aws cloudformation validate-template \